 Tell the editor about any research or interviews you have done already.
 If you’re pitching an idea and already talked to a doctor or therapist or someone who will provide quotes, let the editor know that.
 This could be the part of how to write a pitch that makes the editor want to give you an assignment.

 That lets the editor know that you don’t think you are the expert (unless you are writing an essay) but that you’ll interview sources to get the best material for the article.
 Learn more tips on how do you write a pitch in my freelance writing course.

 Whether you’re sending an introductory email pitch to a potential new client, or, you’re sending your best article pitch to an editor, I think that midweek is the best time to send an article pitch.
 When I was a full-time editor, Mondays were usually spent catching up on work I didn’t finish the week before and chatting with colleagues about their weekends.
 By Tuesday afternoon, most editors have probably trudged through their Monday to-dos and may have more time to read your pitch email and consider it for their outlet.
 I think Wednesdays and Thursdays can also be good days to send a freelance article pitch if you’re thinking about how do you write a pitch.
 By Friday, your email might get bypassed for more pressing issues an editor has to address before leaving for the weekend.

 Remember, don’t be discouraged if you don’t hear back on your pitch.
-It still happens to me and I keep working on how to write a pitch email for an article!
-The follow up email to an editor of the most important things you can do to have a successful freelance writing business.
-See 7 freelance article pitches that were rejected.
+It still happens to me and I keep working on how to write a pitch for an article!

-Tags: article pitches, beginner tips, best online writing course, editors, freelance pitches that worked, freelance writer, freelance writing course, how to make more money, magazine editors, pitches, pitching, writing tips
+Tags: freelance, freelance pitches that worked, freelance writer, freelance writing advice, freelance writing course, freelance writing tips, freelancer, how to make more money, magazine editors, pitches, pitching, writing tips

 Diana can help with: